Back to Home Page

 Source: Seed Savers Exchange

 Heirloom from Ruby Arnold of Greenville Tennessee.
 Beefsteak fruits, 5” by 4” deep, weigh one pound or more.
 Sweet juicy flesh, refreshing spicy flavor.
 Ripe when slightly softened.
+Indeterminate, 80-95 days from transplant.

 Source: Seed Savers Exchange